kelvinkipruto/.dotfiles/README.md

 1. **System-specific packages**: Add to the respective host's `home.nix` file
 2. **Program overrides**: Use the merge operator `//` in the programs section
 3. **New shared programs**: Add to `shared/programs/default.nix`

-## Architecture

-This configuration follows Nix best practices:

-- **DRY Principle**: No duplication between Darwin and NixOS configurations
-- **Modularity**: Each component has a single responsibility
-- **Flexibility**: Easy to add new systems or modify existing ones
-- **Maintainability**: Clear structure makes updates straightforward